• Skip to primary navigation

 Miss Sofi couldn’t help but get in the photos.
 When I try to take pictures of her she either makes funny faces or hides her face.
 As sure as I’m trying to take photos of a project she wants in.
 I don’t mind at all.
 I love seeing that smiling face.

 So what do you think?
-If you don’t want to attempt the bench build you might find a headboard bench in a local store to paint and make your own.
+If you don’t want to attempt the bench build, you might find a headboard bench in a local store to paint it and make your own.
 I’m a fan of the turquoise color I mixed from leftover paints.
-I plan to paint a sample board and have my own paint mixed at the hardware store.
+I plan to paint a sample board and have my paint mixed at the hardware store.
 I’ll share the color code once it’s mixed.

 how to make a bench using a headboard and footboard